This post is the second in a series:

 - Sit more than you usually would.
 Ignore your Fitbit step count.
 Save up a Netflix show you really want to binge

-It took me a long time to realize this, but if I feel like crap on Friday and Saturday before a marathon, I am likely doing carbo-loading right.
+It took me a long time to realize this, but if I feel like crap on Friday and Saturday before a marathon, I am likely carbo-loading properly.

 Here is my equation: (Too many carbs + not enough exercise) x loss of running as a stress relief = feeling like total crap.